The Eyes of Tamburah (Archives of the Invisible Sword #1) blurb:

-I do feel like I need to say that I loved Snyder’s Poison Study / Chronicles of Ixia series.
+I also feel like I need to say that I loved Snyder’s Poison Study / Chronicles of Ixia series.
 And while this is definitely not that series, they do have some similarities.
-Both of the MCs, Shyla and Yelena:
+Shyla and Yelena, both:

 - are rejected from the societies they live in